kirtanp8/LiquorOClock/README.md

 This was my first project using both Django and Python as the main language & framework to interact with a PostgreSQL database, so it was quite the learning curve for me however, the error messaging was very clear and precise and came in handy when I was debugging.

 As I was building my User's profile in the backend, I discovered that I would need to create seperate versions of it.
-For example, I wanted to create a many-to-many relationship with the User and their saved items, however, when doing this without creating a seperate serializer, it would create an infinte relationship loop which caused me much headache to figure out.
+For example, I wanted to create a many-to-many relationship with the User and their saved items, however, when doing this without creating a seperate serializer, it would create an infinite relationship loop which caused me much headache to figure out.

 ```